SasanLabs/VulnerableApp/docs/HOW-TO-USE.md

 # How can Vulnerability Scanning tools use VulnerableApp ? #
-VulnerableApp is specifically designed for the Vulnerability Scanning Tools like ZAP wherein we expose vulnerabilities via a few endpoints
+VulnerableApp is specifically designed for the Vulnerability Scanning Tools like ZAP wherein we expose vulnerability definitions via the following endpoints
 Following are the endpoints exposed:
 - `/scanner`
 - `/sitemap.xml`